MVX-star/GeoFS-After-Dark/README.md

 Click Add to Browser.
 Confirm installation.
 2. Find the Script
-Open this repository on GitHub
+Open this repository on GitHub.
 Locate a .js file (example: script.user.js)
-Click the file
+Click the file.
 3. Copy the Code
-Click the Raw button
+Click the Raw button.
-Press Ctrl + A (select all)
+Press Ctrl + A (select all).
-Press Ctrl + C (copy)
+Press Ctrl + C (copy).
 4. Open Tampermonkey
-Click the Tampermonkey icon
+Click the Tampermonkey icon.
-Select Dashboard
+Select Dashboard.
-Click + Create a new script
+Click + Create a new script.
 5. Paste the Script
 Delete the default template
 Press Ctrl + V to paste your code